 Asylum seekers and refugees can also experience discrimination based on their sexual orientation.
-Research by Micro Rainbow International found in a sample of 50 refugees who identified as lesbian or gay, 86% (43 people) felt they had been discriminated against because of their sexual orientation both in their country of origin and in the UK.
-Experiences of discrimination in the UK included inappropriately being asked questions regarding their sexuality in job interviews.
+Research by Micro Rainbow International found in a sample of 50 refugees who identified as lesbian or gay, 86% (43 people) felt they had been discriminated against

-Wider research has documented incidences of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) asylum seekers experiencing verbal and physical harassment in asylum accommodation.
-Additionally, lesbian, gay, bisexual and transgender (LGBT) asylum seekers have reported experiencing discrimination and harassment while in detention facilities, both from other detainees and from members of staff.
-This challenging and unsafe detention environment has been associated with constant stress and severe anxiety, with depression, self-harm, and suicide attempts being reported.
+Wider research has documented incidences of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) asylum seekers experiencing verbal and physical harassment in asylum accommodation.175 Additionally, lesbian, gay, bisexual and transgender (LGBT) asylum seekers have reported experiencing discrimination and harassment while in detention facilities, both from other detainees and from members of staff.176 This challenging and unsafe detention environment has been associated with constant stress and severe anxiety, with depression, self-harm, and suicide attempts being reported.176

-LGBT asylum seekers can also find it difficult to settle back into society after their experiences of detention; experiencing severe mental health issues, isolation, and further discrimination.
-They can feel excluded from the community and may struggle to access LGBT community networks.
-Micro Rainbow International also found that 36% of people (in a sample of 50 refugees who identified as lesbian or gay) said that they did not socialise with co-nationals in the UK, unless they were also lesbian or gay, explaining they did not want to risk encountering the same levels of homophobia to which they were previously exposed in their country of origin.
-Both of these pieces of research evidence the importance of accessible community networks and groups for LGBTQI+ asylum seekers and refugees.
+LGBT asylum seekers can also find it difficult to settle back into society after their experiences of detention; experiencing severe mental health issues, isolation, and further discrimination.176 They can feel excluded from the community and may struggle to access LGBT community networks.176 Micro Rainbow International also found that 36% of people (in a sample of 50 refugees who identified as lesbian or gay) said that they did not socialise with co-nationals in the UK, unless they were also lesbian or gay, explaining they did not want to risk encountering the same levels of homophobia to which they were previously exposed in their country of origin.174 Both of these pieces of research evidence the importance of accessible community networks and groups for LGBTQI+ asylum seekers and refugees.